terion-name/terrarium/docs/getting-started/domains-and-auth.md

 Terrarium gives the host a few public management endpoints and can either self-host the identity provider or use an external one.

-Before thinking about domains, it helps to understand one important Terrarium default: containers are private behind LXD NAT unless you explicitly publish something.
-A service listening inside a container does not become public on its own.

 ## Default Public Endpoints

 By default, Terrarium exposes: